aarron-lee/SimpleDeckyTDP/README.md

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

-ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.
+ChimeraOS, Bazzite Deck Edition, SteamFork, and NobaraOS Deck edition, should already have ryzenadj pre-installed.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.